 Clustering may be used not only to analyze and intercompare climate simulations, but also to analyze observations and intercompare them with model results.
-The area change graphs above could show trends in cloud and climate states from ARM's long time series measure The trajectory figures could show multivariate cloud behavior.
+The area change graphs above could show trends in cloud and climate states from long time series measurements.
+The trajectory figures could show multivariate cloud behavior.
 When measurements are clustered in combination with model results, two trajectories could be seen to diverge when models and measurements diverge and converge when models and measurements agree.
-By analyzing long time series measurements with model or reanalysis results, the manifold figures could show the occupancy by a single ARM site in a "full" cloud/climate phase space yielding insights into the representativeness of individual sites or the entire ARM observation network.
+By analyzing long time series measurements with model or reanalysis results, the manifold figures could show the occupancy by a single site in a "full" cloud/climate phase space yielding insights into the representativeness of individual observation sites or an entire observation network.